nikitavoloboev/data/macOS/apps/fantastical.md

 I use the app to manage events in my life I sync with Google Calendar.

-I always view my events from `Week` view & have 6 days in view only with 16 hours shown in one view.
+I always view my events from `Week` view & have 7 days in view with 18 hours shown in one view.
 This gives perspective over current and upcoming events/deadlines.
 All events created by default have 30 min duration.

 I often switch between `Week` and `Month` views.